rooschu/overwrite-web-layers/README.md

+# OverwriteWebLayers.py
+Automate the overwriting of ArcGIS Online web layers/service definitions from local feature classes using ArcGIS Pro, arcpy, and the ArcGIS API for Python.
 ## Overview
 The script connects to ArcGIS.com (using credentials stored locally—*yeah, yeah, I know*) and populates a Python dictionary object with a list of **map objects** and corresponding **map names** found within a referenced ArcGIS Pro Project.
 Next, the script searches for service definitions owned by the user whose credentials are input and populates a second Python dictionary with a list of **service names** and **service IDs**.
 Finally, the script **iterates through** the two dictionaries and, where a map name matches a service name, stages a temporary service file and uses this to **replace the service definition** on ArcGIS Online, updating the AGOL data with new data from your local storage.